INSPIRE-MIF/INSPIRE-in-your-Country/EE/Country_fiches/EE-Country_fiches-2024.md

 of the priorities was the implementation of INSPIRE Annexes I and II services on the new technical platform.
 This priority continued in 2022 as well, and from September 2022 all our services can be found under the inspire.geoportaal.ee domain.
 The Estonian Land Board participated also in the Geo3E project, which resulted in the creation of the first OGC API Features services on the INSPIRE data model in 2022.
 Testing took place in 2023 and will continue.
+The landing page of the Estonian INSPIRE OGC API can be found here https://inspire.geoportaal.ee/geoserver/ogc/features/v1/
 - INSPIRE coordinating and technical workgroup was established in 2019 inside Estonian Land Board.
 It is still fluently working and supporting INSPIRE spatial data owners.